SilvergeekSea/web-dev-starter/Learnings/Learning01-HelloWorld.md

 1. clone a repo to local
 2. get into cmd and into that folder
 3. run npm install to install Java.
 4. npm install will check package.json and check ddevDependencies: and found            lite-server is required.
 5. start terminal and type npm run start
 We will work on html page (index.html)

+Error:
+code UNABLE_TO_GET_ISSUER_CERT_LOCALLY
+solution:
+npm config set registry http://registry.npmjs.org/

+npm audit fix

 <script>
     // JavaScript code goes here...